-It might be because you don’t need to tackle complicated projects, or it might be because you don’t have access to sophisticated data storage solutions, or simply that you currently don’t have the means to get the technical know-how required for more bespoke scraping solutions – every project has limits and long term success relies on knowing when to back off to avoid burnout.
+It might be because you don’t need to tackle complicated projects, or it might be because you don’t have access to sophisticated data storage solutions, or simply that you currently don’t have the means to get the technical know-how required for more bespoke scraping solutions – every web scraping project has limits and long term success relies on knowing when to back off to avoid burnout.
 It might not be the answer you’re looking for but if you want longevity sometimes the best approach is to start relatively small scale and build and upgrade slowly over time.
 This way you can be sure you never outgrow your capabilities and you keep a firm hold on the quality of your data over the long term.

 Whatever approach you decide to take with your next web scraping project, we hope this has been helpful to you.
 If you have a web scraping job you’d like to talk to us about please fill out this form and we’ll get back to you within 24 hours.
 Happy scraping!